mozilla/global-sprint/_articles/project-lead.md

 * a GitHub account
 * a GitHub Repository to host your project information.
+* a License indicating how users can reuse, remix and share your open project

 [This is easy to do!
-Information about opening a GitHub account and creating a repository are here](https://mozilla.github.io/global-sprint/project-requirements/).
+Information about opening a GitHub account and creating a repository and choosing a license are here](https://mozilla.github.io/global-sprint/project-requirements/).
 You'll also find information about a few extra steps you can do to get your project FEATURED on Network Pulse and here on the Global Sprint site, where potential contributors will see them first. **In past Sprints, FEATURED projects had nearly 5 times as many contributions and active contributors as projects that were simply registered without good documentation.** (Registered projects are listed among our all the projects in our GitHub issue tracker for the Sprint).

 ### The Project Lead Role
 The Project Lead role is key for a successful run in the Global Sprint!
 All Project Leads should have a good understanding of basic open practices. **We're strongly recommending that all Global Sprint Project Leads take ["Open Leadership 101"](https://mozilla.teachable.com/p/open-leadership-101) a very short (1-hour) online course covering these concepts.**